Here We Are (Gloria Estefan song): Critical reception

 Upon the release, Bill Coleman from Billboard remarked that the song's "beautifully etched acoustic guitar strumming frames Estefan's warm and inviting vocals".
 A reviewer from Entertainment Weekly felt it "croon along smoothly".
 British Lennox Herald described it as a "ballad of heartbreaking lament", where Estefan demonstrates her "glorious feel for a ballad."
 The reviewer concluded that the Carpenters "would have been proud of you".
 Ian McCann from NME felt that Estefan "does her best Carpenters impression."

 Retrospective response

-In an 2019 retrospective review, Matthew Hocter from Albumism said "Here We Are" is the "epitome of what ‘80s ballads executed with pure perfection were all about".
+In a 2019 retrospective review, Matthew Hocter from Albumism said "Here We Are" is the "epitome of what ‘80s ballads executed with pure perfection were all about".
 He named it a "highlight" of the Cuts Both Ways album.
 AllMusic editor Jason Birchmeier declared it as a "super" song.
 Maryann Scheufele from AXS featured it in her ranking of 10 Best Gloria Estefan Songs in 2014, calling it a "beautiful love song".
 She added that it "suggests how quickly time passes and love happens.
 Gloria Estefan has a powerful voice in this love song as she sings that there is "nothing I can do to keep from loving you" believably.
 Be reassured by love as you listen."
-In an 2016 review, Pop Rescue noted that acoustic guitars "gently strum in the background, and a scattering of piano help this song step back and let Gloria’s vocals shine."
+In a 2016 review, Pop Rescue noted that acoustic guitars "gently strum in the background, and a scattering of piano help this song step back and let Gloria’s vocals shine."